onflow/flow/flips/20220503-interaction-templates.md

 ## Data Structure Serialization & Identifier Generation

-A deterministic serialization algorithm is required to be applied prior to hashing its result to produce identifiers for the `InteractionTemplate`, `InteractionTemplateInterface` and `InteractionTemplateAudit` data structures.
+A deterministic serialization algorithm is required to be applied prior to hashing its result to produce identifiers for the `InteractionTemplate` and `InteractionTemplateInterface` data structures.

 By serializing each data structure into a specific format, then [RLP encoding](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) that format, then hashing that encoding, we can generate identifiers for each data structure.